es7s/kolombos/README.md

 ### UTF-8 and binary data

-There is no limitation for input bytes range in `kolombos` text mode &mdash; binary data will be displayed with replacement character `Ḇ`:
+There is no limitation for input bytes range in `kolombos` text mode &mdash; binary data will be displayed with the replacement character -- `Ḇ`:

 <p align="center"><img src="https://user-images.githubusercontent.com/50381946/167739738-82098d94-c379-459e-9301-629e128b5d90.png"></p>